xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 The user is required to do the first demonstration, and the data is saved in [record](data/record/).
 The first demonstration is then processed offline by Matlab script [preprocessing](https://github.com/xhtsansiro/Shared_Control/Data_Analysis/01_Implementation/preprocessing.m).
 Afterwards, save the position and velocity data in folder [data](data/)

-##### Execution with shared control
+#### Execution with shared control

-Start the three terminal windows and launch the corresponding launch files.
+Start three terminal windows and launch the corresponding launch files as mentioned above.

 execute the command
 ```